aktin/docker-aktin-dwh/README.md

 ```
 docker compose up -d
 ```
 The system will be available at `http://localhost` once all containers have started.
+The AKTIN I2B2 can be reached at  `http://localhost/webclient` and the DWH manager at `http://localhost/aktin/admin`.
 For [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/), the property files must be copied manually into the `aktin_config` folder.
 See [this issue]([https://github.com/aktin/docker-aktin-dwh/issues/6](https://github.com/aktin/docker-aktin-dwh/issues/10)) for details.

 ### Verification of container signatures
 All our Docker images are signed using [Cosign](https://docs.sigstore.dev/cosign/signing/overview/) with keyless signing.
 You can check that what you run matches what we built: